 She was appointed to the FSSB in 2014.

-- Steven Johnson, International Association for Identification, past president; Ideal Innovations Inc., certified latent print examiner/facial examiner-- Steven Johnson is the past president (2014-2015) and past board chair (2015-2016) of the International Association for Identification (IAI).
+- Steven Johnson, International Association for Identification; Ideal Innovations Inc., certified latent print examiner/forensic artist-- Steven Johnson is the past president (2014-2015) and past board chair (2015-2016) of the International Association for Identification (IAI).
 He is a retired law enforcement supervisor with an extensive background in latent print examination, crime scene investigation, forensic art as well as experience with crime scene reconstruction, footwear examination and bloodstain pattern analysis.
+He is currently a Senior Vice President of Ideal Innovations, Inc.

-An IAI-certified latent print examiner and forensic artist; he is currently senior vice president of West Virginia operations for Ideal Innovations, Inc. He has worked numerous forensic/biometric support contracts for the Department of Defense (DoD), assisted with the development/deployment of the first Expeditionary Forensics and DNA laboratories in Iraq During Operation Iraqi Freedom, and was actively involved in the development of DoD forensics and biometric standards.
+He has worked numerous forensic/biometric support contracts for the Department of Defense (DoD), assisted with the development/deployment of the first Expeditionary Forensics and DNA laboratories in Iraq During Operation Iraqi Freedom, and was actively involved in the development of DoD forensics and biometric standards.

 In addition to his affiliation through the IAI, Mr. Johnson is an Associate Member of the American Academy of Forensic Science and the International Association of Cranio-Facial Identifiers.
-He is the past secretary and chair of the IAI Forensic Art Certification Board, past chair of the IAI Science and Practices Committee, past chair of the IAI Biometric Information Systems Committee and past chair of the IAI Facial Identification provisional sub-committee.
+He is the past secretary and chair of the IAI Forensic Art Certification Board, past chair of the IAI Science and Practices Committee, past chair of the IAI Biometric Information Services Committee and past chair of the IAI Facial Identification sub-committee.
 Mr. Johnson received a B.S. degree from the University of Iowa and has over 2000 hours of related forensics training.

 Mark Keisler, Association of Firearm and Tool Mark Examiners, past president and member-at-large; Indiana State Police Laboratory, Forensic Firearms Identification Unit supervisor -- Mark A. Keisler is currently the Forensic Firearms Identification Unit supervisor at the Indiana State Police Laboratory where he is responsible for the day-to-day operations of eight forensic scientists at four regional laboratories.
 He has been a forensic firearms examiner since 1995 and to date has worked over 950 cases and has testified over 150 times in courtrooms across Indiana.